JuAbels/joint-vae/README.md

 ## Different dimensionalities for latent discrete variables
 ### Number of discrete value = 1
 <img src="https://github.com/JuAbels/joint-vae/blob/Tillmann/RESULTS/Results_Jascha/ep50_disc_1/all_traversals.png" width="400">
+You can see that the latent continuous variables change the classes, which is not desired.
+In addition no desired aspects like changing rotation or width and others are learned.

 ### Number of discrete value = Number of classes
 <img src="https://github.com/JuAbels/joint-vae/blob/Tillmann/RESULTS/RESULTS/shape/discrete/dist4_traversal.gif" width="400">
 <img src="https://github.com/JuAbels/joint-vae/blob/Tillmann/RESULTS/Results_Jascha/ep50_disc_14/all_traversals.png" width="400">
+Mainly two classes, star and circle are learned.
+Again the latent continuous variables do the job of changing classes and changing things like rotation does often also resolve in changing the class.

 ### Number of discrete values = Number of classes x 2
 <img src="https://github.com/JuAbels/joint-vae/blob/Tillmann/RESULTS/RESULTS/shape/discrete/dist8_traversal.gif" width="400">